-You can find chatbots use cases across all industries and business functions such as customer service, sales, marketing or even for internal process automation.
+By understanding what is a chatbot and how it works, more and more businesses are deploying bots to convert users to customers, drive sales, and improve the overall consumer experience.
+You can find chatbots use cases and examples across all industries and business functions such as customer service, sales, marketing, or even for internal process automation.

 Customer service is one of the important business functions where chatbots have a great impact.
-With AI chatbots, businesses can save customer support costs and improve the key productivity metrics such as first response time and enhance the customer service experience.
+“67% of consumers worldwide used a chatbot for customer support”.
+Chatbots can help businesses to save customer support costs and answer simple questions.

-Here are three important chatbot use cases for customer support:
+The three important chatbot use cases for customer support are:

-The State of Chatbots report says, 55% of respondents say they would most enjoy getting an instant response and answers to simple questions from a chatbot.
+As per the State of Chatbots report,” 55% of respondents say they would most enjoy getting an instant response and answers to simple questions from a chatbot”.

 - Billing and pricing information